Model Context Protocol

 These tools require an explicit confirm: true parameter to prevent accidental data loss.

-Permanently delete a table
+Permanently delete a project

 rollback_migration